m8pple/elec50010-2021-verilog-lab/5-assessment/readme.md

 and contributed to the group.
 It is not intended to assess your team-mates knowledge or technical ability, it is more about the way that they work.
-You'll only have had limited time interacting with your team-mates over the few weeks preceding the mid-term orals, but this exercise is intended to prepare you for peer evaluation during the group project, and also to identify any particularly weak (or strong) performance that needs to be fixed.
+You'll only have had limited time interacting with your team-mates over the few weeks preceding the mid-term assessment, but this exercise is intended to prepare you for peer evaluation during the group project, and also to identify any particularly weak (or strong) performance that needs to be fixed.